Isaac-Somerville/Neural-Networks-for-Solving-Differential-Equations/README.md

 # Neural Networks for Solving Differential Equations

-## An exploration into artificial neural networks and how they can be applied to the study of differential equations.
+An exploration into artificial neural networks and how they can be applied to the study of differential equations.

+## Project Overview

 This project was undertaken as a dissertation for a Master's programme in Mathematics at Durham University, where it attained a final grade of 85%.
 The report will be comprehensible for anyone with a solid grounding in undergraduate maths and Python programming; no prior knowledge of neural networks, PyTorch or numerical solutions to differential equations are required.
 An overview of the report structure is given below.